-30.4.1 The -AuseDefaultsForUncheckedCode=source, bytecode command-line argument
+30.4.1 The -AuseConservativeDefaultsForUncheckedCode=source, bytecode command-line argument

-When compiling a library that is not fully annotated, use command-line argument -AuseDefaultsForUncheckedCode=source, bytecode.
+When compiling fully command-line a library that is not annotated, use argument -AuseConservativeDefaultsForUncheckedCode=source, bytecode.
 This causes the checker to behave normally for classes with a relevant @AnnotatedFor annotation.
-For classes without @AnnotatedFor, the checker uses unchecked code defaults (see Section 26.5.6) for any type use with no explicit user-written annotation, and the checker issues no warnings.
+For classes without @AnnotatedFor, the checker uses conservative defaults (see Section 26.5.6) for any type use with no explicit user-written annotation, and the checker issues no warnings.

 The @AnnotatedFor annotation, written on a class, indicates that the class has been annotated for certain type systems.
 For example, @AnnotatedFor({"nullness", "regex"}) means that the programmer has written annotations for the Nullness and Regular Expression type systems.
-If one of those two type-checkers is run, the -AuseDefaultsForUncheckedCode=source, bytecode command-line argument has no effect and this class is treated normally: unannotated types are defaulted using normal source-code defaults and type-checking warnings are issued. @AnnotatedFor's arguments are any string that may be passed to the -processor command-line argument: the fully-qualified class name for the checker, or a shorthand for built-in checkers (see Section 2.2.5).
+If one of those two type-checkers is run, the -AuseConservativeDefaultsForUncheckedCode=source, bytecode command-line argument has no effect and this class is treated normally: unannotated types are defaulted using normal source-code defaults and type-checking warnings are issued. @AnnotatedFor's arguments are any string that may be passed to the -processor command-line argument: the fully-qualified class name for the checker, or a shorthand for built-in checkers (see Section 2.2.4).
 Writing @AnnotatedFor on a class doesn't necessarily mean that you wrote any annotations, but that the user examined the source code and verified that all appropriate annotations are present.

-Whenever you compile a class using the Checker Framework, including when using the -AuseDefaultsForUncheckedCode=source, bytecode command-line argument, the resulting .class files are fully-annotated; each type use in the .class file has an explicit type qualifier for any checker that is run.
+Whenever you compile a class using the Checker Framework, including when using the -AuseConservativeDefaultsForUncheckedCode=source, bytecode command-line argument, the resulting .class files are fully-annotated; each type use in the .class file has an explicit type qualifier for any checker that is run.